ritviksahajpal/geoprepare/README.md

 ```

 ## Credits

-This package was created with [Cookiecutter](https://github.com/cookiecutter/cookiecutter) and the [giswqs/pypackage](https://github.com/giswqs/pypackage) project template.
+This project was supported by was supported by NASA Applied Sciences Grant No. 80NSSC17K0625 through the NASA Harvest Consortium,
+and the NASA Acres Consortium under NASA Grant #80NSSC23M0034